-Get the most bang for your buck with these cheap Android tablets
+These are the best cheap tablets that won't break the bank

 - Includes bumper case

-- Includes Samsung Kids for three months
+- Includes Amazon Kids+ for a full year

 Cons:

-- Limited RAM and storage
+- Limited RAM and built-in storage

-From the included bumper cover and Samsung Kids, the Tab A Kids Edition is great to keep the kids occupied and learning.

-Best for a Small Screen: Lenovo Tab M8 FHD
+Best for a small screen: Lenovo Tab M8 HD

-Sometimes you just want a device that's larger than your phone, but smaller than a full-size tablet, and Lenovo provides just that with the Tab M8 FHD.
-This 8-inch tablet sports a 1920x1200 resolution, which is just fine for screen this size.
-Under the hood, you'll get 3GB of RAM along with 32GB of onboard storage.
+Sometimes you just want a device larger than your phone but smaller than a full-size tablet, and Lenovo provides just that with the Tab M8 HD.
+This 8-inch tablet sports a 1280 x 800 resolution, which is just fine for a screen this size.
+Under the hood, you'll get 2GB of RAM and 32GB of onboard storage.

 When you need to upgrade the storage, Lenovo has included a microSD card slot that supports up to 2TB, if properly formatted.
-This will give you more than enough content to view while taking advantage of the 18-hour battery life and the included 3.5mm headphone jack.
+This will give you more than enough content to view while taking advantage of the 18-hour battery life and the 3.5mm headphone jack.
 There's even a Kids Mode built into the software so you can let your kids have some fun.

-One potential issue that could arise with this tablet is that it is only equipped with a single speaker.
-Those wanting to use the M8 FHD for media consumption may be better suited relying on the built-in headphone jack or some Bluetooth headphones.
+One potential issue with this tablet is that it is only equipped with a single Dolby Audio-tuned speaker.
+As a result, those wanting to use the M8 HD for media consumption may be better suited to relying on the built-in headphone jack or some Bluetooth headphones.
 And those hoping to get rid of those Micro-USB cables will have to keep hoping, as you won't find USB-C on the Tab M8 FHD.

 Pros: